Interstitial lung disease

 Treatment

-The lung scarring that occurs in interstitial lung disease can't be reversed, and treatment will not always be effective in stopping the ultimate progression of the disease.
-Some treatments may improve symptoms temporarily or slow the disease's progress.
-Others help improve quality of life.
+Lung scarring that already has occurred in interstitial lung disease can't be reversed, and treatment won't always stop the disease from getting worse.
+Some treatments may make symptoms better for a short time or slow the disease.
+Others help maintain quality of life.

-Because many of the different types of scarring disorders have no approved or proven therapies, clinical studies may be an option to receive an experimental treatment.
+Because many of the different types of scarring diseases have no approved or proven therapies, clinical trials may be an option to get an experimental treatment.

 Medications

-• Corticosteroid medications.
-Many people diagnosed with interstitial lung diseases are initially treated with a corticosteroid (prednisone), sometimes in combination with other drugs that suppress the immune system.
-Depending on the cause of the interstitial lung disease, this combination may slow or even stabilize disease progression.
+• Corticosteroid medicines.
+At first, many people diagnosed with ILD are treated with a corticosteroid, namely prednisone (Prednisone Intensol, Rayos).
+Sometimes people are treated with other drugs that suppress the immune system.
+Depending on the cause of ILD, these medicines may slow or even keep the disease from getting worse.

-• Medications that reduce stomach acid.
-Gastroesophageal reflux disease (GERD) affects the majority of people with idiopathic pulmonary fibrosis and is associated with worsening lung damage.
-If you have symptoms of acid reflux, your doctor may prescribe GERD therapies that reduce stomach acid, including H-2-receptor antagonists or proton pump inhibitors such as lansoprazole (Prevacid 24HR), omeprazole (Prilosec OTC) and pantoprazole (protonix).
+• Medicines that reduce stomach acid.
+Gastroesophageal reflux disease, also known as GERD, affects most people with idiopathic pulmonary fibrosis.
+GERD is linked to worse lung damage.
+If you have symptoms of acid reflux, your healthcare professional may prescribe ways to treat GERD that reduce stomach acid.

 Oxygen therapy